YannBerthelot/easygrid/README.md

 ## To-do

-- Add example of simulation
 - Extend usage in readme.
 - Extend and test logging system to track results
 - Add more tests to the simulation
-- Finish interactions of different parts
 - Add config file handling.
-- remove .rst changelog (merge with .md first)
-- Build gym env on top of the microgrid.